aws-samples/amazon-connect-power-dialer/README.md

 The project includes a cloud formation template with a Serverless Application Model (SAM) transform to deploy resources as follows:

 ### AWS Lambda functions

-- initializeTable: Provides a one-off function to load the initial parameters for required tables.
+- InputBucket: Used for list loading based on CSV files (Refer to the sample files for the structure).
+Fields custID and phone are mandatory.
+Additional fields are populated as attributes while placing calls.
+- Resultsbucket: Storage for campaign results.

+### AWS Lambda functions

 - dial: Places calls using Amazon Connect boto3's start_outbound_voice_contact method.
 - getAvailAgents: Gets agents available in the associated queue.
 - getConfig: Gets the configuration parameters from a DynamoDB table.
 - getContacts: Gets contact phone numbers to dial from a DynamoDB table.
 - ListLoad: Loads dialing list from a CSV file to DynamoDB.
-- ProcessAgentsEvents: Processes Agent Events to identify status changes and determine when would the next call should be placed.
+- ProcessContactEvents: Processes Contact Events to determine when would the next call should be placed.
+- SetDisposition: Process agent input based on a step by step guide contact flow to categorize calls.
 - SaveResults: Generates a CSV file based from the dialing attempts.